SmKou/KataDsA/README.md

 By: Stella Marie

-Capstone project for Epicodus: Programmer's project organizer.
+Capstone project for Epicodus: Programmer’s project organizer

 View:

 ## Technologies Used

-**Considering**
-- Vue.js with Vite
-- Node.js: Express and Knex
-- Render.com

 ## Description

 KataDsA is a programmer's project organizer, where programmers can add to a profile page by adding links to a github repo and the deployed project, whether on Github Pages, Netflify, or another host.

 - KataDsA
 - KataDsA-API
 - Kou.d Blue (organization)
     - Data structures
     - Algorithms
     - Kata(s)

 ## Research and Planning Log